stefanhagiu/BDA/README.md

     Infer publication contribution based on confidence-level for the results described in the paper.
 This is useful information when correlating scientific impact (e.g. via bibliometric metrics such as times cited) and author self-confidence.

  <h2> What is inside: </h2>
+ <h3> Some files are archived to conserve space - unzip them before running the project!</h3>
  <ul>
     <li>
         <p>To run the project first we have to build the jar.
 For that run <i>maven package</i>, this will create 2 jar files in target file.</p>